 The Echo Story

-Today, that rich heritage of timeless quality, craftsmanship and integrity lives on in every new line of fashion accessories, bags, beachwear and home design.
+Today, that rich heritage of quality, craftsmanship and integrity lives on in every new piece.
 Still located within a block of the original showroom, Echo continues to draw inspiration from the vitality and diversity of the city.
-All the while, holding to the idea that a single accessory can possess the power to transform an outfit or a room, a mood or a perspective.
+All the while, holding to the idea that a single accessory can possess the power to transform a look or a room, a mood or a perspective.

 We’re proud to say that after 100 years, our love affair with beautiful print, pattern, and color is still going strong.